 The stalactites and stalagmites at Negrou

-Give yourself an adrenaline rush.
-There’s a climbing site at Ftera, just 20 minutes outside the island’s hora.
-The relief of the limestone rocks has created two climbing sites, offering some 20 routes of varying difficulty.
+There’s a climbing site at Ftera, just 20mins outside Hora, where the relief of the limestone rocks has created two climbing sites, offering some 20 routes of varying difficulty.
 Are you up for it?

 Experience the best of Astypalaia